 Kaffeemodul collaborates with Hamburg-based, direct-import roastery, Quijote Kaffee, and a number of guest roasters.
 If you’re served by Valentin or Boris, an Austrian Brewers Cup Champion and an Austrian Tasting Cup Champion respectively, then you and your coffee are in safe hands.

 Despite the cafe being larger in size than Kaffeemodul, finding a seat at Coffee Pirates will prove just as difficult.
 As the first third-wave coffee shop and specialty coffee roastery in Vienna, Coffee Pirates is a modern interpretation of the traditional Viennese coffeehouse.
+Mixing history and modernity so well has us shouting praises for Vienna as (in our tasteful opinion) one of the best coffee cities in Europe.

 The lounge and table settings are perfect for groups, yet travellers may find themselves lodged at a window seat which is prime position for people watching.
 Should you choose an espresso-blend, you’ll be offered two choices of single origin coffee beans.
 Your selection will be delivered to you meticulously made and accompanied with a postcard containing details of your chosen beans.